dragn/prophet/README.md

 I do not, in any way, support this software now.
 I do not guarantee that any of it works.
 Basically, WTFPL license is applied to this code: http://www.wtfpl.net/.

 This repository is open only because I need room for private repos.
-But if you have any questions or considerations about this code please feel free to contact me.
+But, if you have any questions or considerations about this code, please feel free to contact me.

 Build
 =====